 Overview of NLP Pipeline used by Uber

-Uber is known to organize its processes using Machine Learning to achieve high speed and accuracy.
-What do you think about Uber’s COTA?
+Uber is known to optimize its processes using Machine Learning to achieve high speed and accuracy.
+The ‘Customer Obsession Ticket Assistant’ is certainly an example of that.